lsst/pipelines_lsst_io/install/setup.rst

    .. note::

-      These installation are for :doc:`newinstall.sh <newinstall>`- and :doc:`lsstinstall`-based installations.
+      These instructions are for :doc:`newinstall.sh <newinstall>`- and :doc:`lsstinstall`-based installations.
       For ``lsstsw``, follow :ref:`these instructions <lsstsw-setup>` instead.

       To find the ``rubin-env`` conda metapackage version appropriate for a particular science pipelines release, see :ref:`release-history` or the release tag files at `https://eups.lsst.codes/stack/src/tags/`_.